GrandpaBond/pxt-heading/README.md

 * Environmental magnetic anomalies, due to magnets or electrical machinery near where the buggy is being used.

-* Electro-magnetic fields due to flowing currents (including those powering the buggy's motors).
+* Electro-magnetic fields due to flowing currents (including those powering the buggy's motors or servos).

 * Varying fields from the arbitrary angles of any rotating magnetic elements in the motors at the moment of measurement.

-* Fixed metalwork and static motor magnets on the buggy itself, if they lie close to the microbit mounting-point.
+* Fixed metalwork and static motor or loudspeaker magnets on the buggy itself, if they lie close to the microbit mounting-point.
 These so-called "hard-iron" distortions will add (or subtract) a different fixed bias for each axis.

 * "Jitter".
 Even when nothing has changed, repeated readings from the magnetometer often tend to differ.